RupertJonesSA/lockfree-mpmc-benchmark/README.md

 # Lock vs Lock-Free Multi-producer/Multi-consumer Queue: Implementation & Performance Evaluation

 ## Overview
-This repository provides a hobbists implementation of the classical multi-producer/multiconsumer (MPMC) concurrency scenario.
+This repository provides a hobbist's implementation of the classical multi-producer/multiconsumer (MPMC) concurrency scenario.
 Two approaches were taken to achieve both synchronization and maximal concurrent gain: a **lock-based** and a **lock-free** buffer.
 Aside from theory, the goal is to understand how synchronization design choices affect **throuhgput** and **latency under load** in realistic message-passing workloads (e.g., market data ingestion pipelines).